 People who hate cilantro say it tastes like soap or metal or something equally awful.
 To me it tasted like well, heaven... fresh morning rain and all the yumminess and freshness that exists in this strange and beautiful world!
 And for years I did not even know that cilantro haters existed.
 And when I found out they did, I could not, for the life of me, even begin to understand how anyone could hate cilantro!
 Until one day when I actually caught a glimpse of what they were tasting...

-It doesn’t take long to make your own and it’s sooo worth it!
-I use this Homemade Pico de Gallo on anything I’d use regular salsa on.
+It doesn't take long to make your own and it's sooo worth it!
+I use this Homemade Pico de Gallo on anything I'd use regular salsa on.
 I put it on my eggs, fish tacos, chicken quesadillas , on nachos or for just dipping plain nachos chips.
-And it’s ZERO Weight Watchers freestyle points.
-So why not treat yourself on weigh day (after you’ve weighed of course) and load up some nachos with it, with extra salsa for dipping!
+And it's ZERO Weight Watchers points on my plan (see WW points to check how much it is on your plan below).
+So why not treat yourself on weigh day (after you've weighed of course) and load up some nachos with it, with extra salsa for dipping!
 I load my nachos with light (low-fat) cheddar cheese, black olives, green onions, jalapenos and lots of this pico de gallo, served with sour cream and guacamole on the side!

 Pico de gallo, also known as salsa fresca, is actually a type of salsa, but it’s a fresh, uncooked mixture of chopped tomatoes and onions, cilantro, fresh chiles, lime juice, and salt.
 Although the ingredients for salsa and pico de gallo can be nearly identical, what sets them apart is their texture and whether the ingredients are cooked or uncooked.